openthread/ot-docs/site/en/reference/cli/concepts/srp.md

    > ./output/simulation/bin/ot-cli-ftd 1
    ```

-1. Set up a Thread network and start the SRP server:
+1. Set up a Thread network, then enable the SRP server by running the `srp server enable` command:

    ```
    > dataset init new